CU-DBMI/set-website/_posts/2023-07-07-Using-Python-and-Anaconda-with-the-Alpine-HPC-Cluster.md

 %}

 One can interact with Slurm on Alpine by use of [Slurm interfaces and directives](https://curc.readthedocs.io/en/latest/clusters/alpine/examples.html).
 A quick way of accessing Alpine resources is through the use of the `acompile` command, which starts an interactive job on a compute node with some typical default parameters for the job.
 Since `acompile` requests very modest resources (1 hour and 1 CPU core at the time of writing), you'll typically quickly be connected to a compute node.
-For more intensive or long-lived interactive jobs, consider using `sinteractive`, which allows for more customization [Interactive Jobs](https://curc.readthedocs.io/en/latest/running-jobs/interactive-jobs.html).
+For more intensive or long-lived interactive jobs, consider using `sinteractive`, which allows for more customization: [Interactive Jobs](https://curc.readthedocs.io/en/latest/running-jobs/interactive-jobs.html).
 One can also access Slurm directly through [various commands](https://slurm.schedmd.com/quickstart.html#commands) on Alpine.

 Many common software packages are available through the [Modules package](https://github.com/cea-hpc/modules) on Alpine ([UCB RC documentation: The Modules System](https://curc.readthedocs.io/en/latest/compute/modules.html)).